TreesLab/CircMiMi/README.md

   5  |  host_gene      | Host gene of the circRNA
   6  |  mirna          | The miRNA which may bind on the circRNA 7  |  max_score      | The maximum binding score reported by miRanda
-  8  |  #binding_sites | The number of binding sites of the miRNA on the circRNA 9  |  cross_boundary | '1' if there is a binding site across the junction of the circRNA.
+  8  |  num_binding_sites | The number of binding sites of the miRNA on the circRNA 9  |  cross_boundary | '1' if there is a binding site across the junction of the circRNA.
 Otherwise '0'.
- 10  |  MaxAgoExpNum | The maximum number of supporting CLIP-seq experiments 11  |  #AGO_supported_binding_sites | The number of AGO-supported miRNA-binding sites
+ 10  |  MaxAgoExpNum   | The maximum number of supporting CLIP-seq experiments 11  |  num_AGO_supported_binding_sites | The number of AGO-supported miRNA-binding sites
  12  |  target_gene    | The miRNA-targeted gene
  13  |  miRTarBase     | '1' if the miRNA-mRNA interaction is reported from miRTarBase.
 Otherwise '0'.
  14  |  miRDB          | '1' if the miRNA-mRNA interaction is reported from miRDB.
 Otherwise '0'.
  15  |  ENCORI         | '1' if the miRNA-mRNA interaction is reported from ENCORI.
 Otherwise '0'.
  16  |  miRTarBase__ref_count | The number of references reporting the interaction
  17  |  miRDB__targeting_score | The predicted target score from miRDB
  18  |  ENCORI__geneID | The gene ID of the target gene
  19  |  ENCORI__geneType | The gene type of the target gene
  20  |  ENCORI__clipExpNum | The number of supporting CLIP-seq experiments
  21  |  ENCORI__RBP    | RBP name
  22  |  ENCORI__PITA   | The number of target sites predicted by PITA
  23  |  ENCORI__RNA22  | The number of target sites predicted by RNA22
  24  |  ENCORI__miRmap | The number of target sites predicted by miRmap
  25  |  ENCORI__microT | The number of target sites predicted by microT
  26  |  ENCORI__miRanda | The number of target sites predicted by miRanda
  27  |  ENCORI__PicTar | The number of target sites predicted by PicTar
  28  |  ENCORI__TargetScan | The number of target sites predicted by TargetScan
  29  |  ENCORI__pancancerNum | The number of cancer types